-Grant of lease
+Grant of Lease

 Our commercial conveyancing solicitors can help you with all commercial property transactions including grant of lease, negotiating a commercial lease, lease assignments, lease renewals, lease variations and early lease termination.